tenzir/tenzir/web/blog/tenzir-v4.12/index.md

 [v4.12](https://github.com/tenzir/tenzir/releases/tag/v4.12.0), a feature-packed
 release introducing numerous enhancements.
 Notable additions include list unrolling, event deduplication, and the deployment of advanced pipeline architectures with publish-subscribe.
-We've also incorporated a download button, extended support for UDP, and implemented many other refinements to improve your experience.
+We've also added a download button, extended support for UDP, and implemented many other refinements to improve your experience.

 ![Tenzir v4.12](tenzir-v4.12.excalidraw.svg)